-'''

-psParent is a pointer to the parent widget.

-psNext is a pointer to the sibling widget.

-psChild is a pointer to the first child widget.

-psDisplay is a pointer to the display on which to draw the canvas.

-i32X is the X coordinate of the upper left corner of the canvas.

-i32Y is the Y coordinate of the upper left corner of the canvas.
+''' psParent is a pointer to the parent widget. psNext is a pointer to the sibling widget. psChild is a pointer to the first child widget. psDisplay is a pointer to the display on which to draw the canvas. i32X is the X coordinate of the upper left corner of the canvas. i32Y is the Y coordinate of the upper left corner of the canvas. '''

-i32Width is the width of the canvas.

-'''